|

 Results in undefined behavior if the specified offset is invalid.

-| stack | pointer |
+stack must not be NULL.| stack | pointer |

 | offset | level of the stack |